mabaszadeh/transportation-problem/README.md

 # Transportation-Problem

-Solving **Transportation Problem** and Optimizing by Implementing Genetic Algorithm
+Solving **Transportation Problem** (TP) and Optimizing by Implementing Genetic Algorithm.

+## How to use it?

+Create an input file like ones in `inputs` directory and change `in1` of `from inputs.in1 import *`, the first cell of `transportation-problem.ipynb`, to your file name you 've created.

 ## Examples